 What’s more, a lot of mothers find they simply don’t want to return to the demands of a full-time job once they’ve become accustomed to full-time parenting.
 It’s something that will change the way you look at life and effects everyone differently.
 If you feel you don’t have the capacity to juggle parenting alongside a career, and financially you can afford not to have to, then you may be better suited to either staying at home to look after your new family or possibly taking on a less demanding part-time position.

 To Work or Not To Work

 With changes in UK employment law making it theoretically easier for parents to manage the all-important work/life balance, all new mothers should be offered a choice of flexible solutions to allow them to work in a manner that best suits their circumstances.
-However, it has become increasingly popular for stay at home mums to ditch the day job all together and keep an income by working from home.
-The swathes of popular mummy blogs and websites devoted to parenting are testament to the fact that there’s money to be made online if you’ve got the time and inclination to earn it.
+However, it has become increasingly popular for stay-at-home mums to ditch the day job altogether and keep an income by working from home.
+The swathes of popular mummy blogs and websites devoted to parenting are a testament to the fact that there’s money to be made online if you’ve got the time and inclination to earn it.